Healthcare ProfessionsRespiratory Care, A.S.

 CoARC Program ID # 200302

-Can be viewed on CoARC's website. hyperlink to website is https://fortress.maptive.com/ver4/CoARC2017RCSOutcomes).
+Can be viewed on CoARC's website.
+Hyperlink to website is https://coarc.com/students/programmatic-outcomes-data/.

-The programmatic outcomes are performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.
-Programmatic outcomes data reported on the CoARC website include:
+CoARC accredits respiratory therapy education programs in the United States.
+To achieve this end, it utilizes an 'outcome based' process.
+Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.

 Eileen Durant, M.S., RRT